Contrastive Learning for Unsupervised Domain Adaptation of Time Series: Problem Definition

 \section{Problem Definition}

-We consider a classification task for which we aim to perform unsupervised domain adaptation of time series.
+We consider a classification task for which we aim to perform \emph{UDA of time} series.
 Specifically, we have two distributions over the time series from the source domain $\mathcal{D}_S$ and the target domain $\mathcal{D}_t$.
 In our setup, we have \textbf{labeled} \iid samples from the source domain given by $\mathcal{S} = \{(x^s_i, y^s_i)\}_{i=1}^{N_s} \sim \mathcal{D}_S $, where $x^s_i$ is a sample of the source domain, $y^s_i$ is the label for the given sample, and $N_s$ is the overall number of \iid samples from the source domain.
 In contrast, we have \textbf{unlabeled} \iid samples from the target domain given by $\mathcal{T} = \{x^t_i\}_{i=1}^{N_t} \sim \mathcal{D}_T$, where $x^t_i$ is a sample of the target domain and $N_t$ is the overall number of \iid samples from the target domain.
-For brevity, we omit the the index $i$ (\ie, $x^s$ instead of $x_i^s$) when it is clear from the context.